notofonts/noto-docs/src/descriptions/NotoSansShavian.md

-Noto Sans Shavian is a unmodulated (“sans serif”) design for texts in the historical Shavian script.
+Noto Sans Shavian is a unmodulated (“sans serif”) design for texts in the historical artificial _Shavian_ script.
 It has multiple weights, contains 53 glyphs, and supports 52 characters.